ChaseElander/ENGL460-Project/Scenes.md

 You drift into the kitchen as the wondrous smells pull you in.
 There you see cooks hastily doing their job.
 There is a vast array of food that is being cooked.
 Dish after dish is being shoved out into the dining room.

 It seems like you won't have any luck getting food here so you start to move along into the [[dining room -> Dining Room]] to see if someone will serve you a plate.
-But you notice a waitress sruggling to load food onto her tray.
+But you notice a waitress struggling to load food onto her tray.
 Do you stop to [help->Help Servant] her?

 ## Dining Room